 But be careful however not to get it on your rolling stock or scenery paintwork, just wrap the cloth around your fingertip, drip some onto it and run this over the top of the track.

 (If you’re in the middle of constructing your layout, you might also have glue and paint on the track.
 If this is the case a track rubber – available here – will make easy work of shifting it).

 MRE Tip: Never use sandpaper or scouring pad – this will scratch the rails making it easier for dirt to accumulate.
 If you’re looking for more tips on loco cleaning, see The Top 5 Model Train Maintenance Checks.

 According to Hornby Train Restorations another common issue that could be causing your trains to slow or stop, particularly in bigger layouts, are the joints between track sections.

-Replace worn or loose fish-plates/rail joiners and electrically connect the track pieces together with a track power booster cable.
+Replace worn or lose fish-plates/rail joiners and electrically connect the track pieces together with a track power booster cable.

 Over on modelrailwayforum.co.uk they suggest checking that the fishplates are tightly fitted to the rails by using a pair of pliers to lightly squeeze the bottom of the joiner onto the rail foot area.